mlabs-haskell/cardanow/README.md

 - Snapshots produced by cardano-db-sync are dependent on [the architecture][3].
 We will initially only support `x86_64`.

-## Using the cache
+## Using the snapshots

-We can provide several ways of using the cache for the supported components.
+We can provide several ways of using the snapshots for the supported components.

 - Cardano-node
 - Kupo